aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/typescript-sdk-overview.md

 The Aptos TypeScript SDK has three logical layers:

-1. Client layer - Responsible on communication with the blockchain server.
+1. Client layer – Responsible on communication with the blockchain server.
-2. Core SDK layer - Exposes the functionalities needed by most applications.
+2. Core layer – Exposes the functionalities needed by most applications.
-3. Plugins layer - Implementation of different use cases such as Token, NFT, ANS, etc
+3. Plugins layer – Implementation of different use cases such as Token, NFT, ANS, etc.

 See below a high-level architecture diagram of the Aptos TypeScript SDK.